project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 evalsJ
 ```

 Although not immediately obvious, the eigenvalues of $J^2$ always have the form $j(j+1)$, where $j$ is a number that characterises the angular momentum of the system with $2j$ being an integer.
-Therefore, even without explicitly looking at the eigenstates of $J^2$ above, we know they must correspond to:
+Therefore, even without explicitly looking at the eigenstates of $J^2$, we know they must correspond to:
 - j=0 - one state
 - j=1 - three states